MORE THAN All You Need to Know to Make Your Own Indigo Dye Vat

 • Add the Slaked Lime to the Vat and stir to mix until fully dissolved.
 The color should be a chalky green.

-• Pop the top open on the shampoo bottle and gently spray the indigo suspension into the Vat.
-Add more fresh water back into the shampoo bottle and shake a bit more to rinse the marbles and spray that into the Vat, use up every little bit of that indigo powder!
+• Remove the top from your plastic bottle full of "pasted-up" indigo in suspension and gently pour it into the Vat, being careful not to pour out the marbles or stones.
+Add more fresh water back into the bottle and shake a bit more to rinse the contents and add that to the vat, repeat until the bottle rinses clear, use up every little bit of that indigo powder!
 The Vat should now appear chalky dark blue.

-• Stir and wait approximately 30 minutes.
+• Thoroughly blend in the indigo to the vat without splashing or agitating the liquid.
+I recommend just stirring around in one direction creating a vortex which will blend all the ingredients.
+Cover the vat when you're not actively stirring.
+Revisit your vat a few more times over the next hour and stir each time.
 You will notice a reaction beginning to occur!
 The iron and lime will fall out of suspension, settling to the bottom of the vat and the indigo will react with the dissolved ingredients and as it becomes reduced (undergoing the molecular change to leuco-indigo) the Vat will change color to a transparent yellow green color with a distinct coppery purple surface.

 • Your vat is now ready to dye in!
 The indigo reduction reaction is ongoing and the vat will continue to strengthen for another day at least.